kstenerud/concise-encoding/ce-structure.md

 Depending on the implementation, some operations could get expensive very quickly the larger the object is, exhibiting O(n²) or sometimes even O(n³) behavior.
 This is particularly true of "big int" type structures in many languages.
 Even attempting to deserialize values as small as 10^1000 into a BigInt could DOS some systems.

-#### Other Vulnerabilities
+#### Payload Size

-Attack documents could threaten a system in other ways, too.
+Attackers can exploit payload size limitations (either leveraging differences between implementations, or directly attacking an implementation for overflows and such).
 For example:

- * Extremely large objects (for example a 1TB array).
+ * Extremely large objects (like a 1TB array).
- * Documents with too many objects.
+ * High object count.
- * Documents with too much container depth (attempting to overflow the decoder's stack).
+ * Deep container depth (attempting to overflow the decoder's stack).

 ### Mitigations: Concise Encoding Codecs